jpxue/DICOM_Viewer/README.md

 # MAUI DICOM Viewer
-A simple mobile DICOM file viewer built using the .NET Multi-platform App UI (MAUI) framework released 6 months ago.
+A mobile DICOM file image viewer built using the .NET Multi-platform App UI (MAUI) framework released 6 months ago.

 Being developed on Android OS 10.0 but still requires ample testing as it is challenging to find imaging files online without going through imaging banks.